 Scorching hot opportunity in the best cities!
 Will the hot markets of San Francisco, San Jose, Silicon Valley, Phoenix, and Los Angeles do as well as expected?
 Those cities with the highest home prices are not your only option.
 There’s plenty more towns and cities across the nation where you can buy rock bottom and sell high including this list of real estate by zip code.
 Cities you’ll read about below with lower home prices and rising employment rates may be your best bets for 2017 to 2020.

-During strong economic growth, rental income investment offers multiple ways to grow revenue, and your property may look even better to another investor when you sell.
+With strong economic growth as certainly continuing, rental income investment offers multiple ways to grow revenue.
+And your property may look even better to another investor when you sell.
 Lets see what the experts predict and what the stats say about the best cities and zip codes.

 - Growth in rental demand was largest for people with incomes lower than $25,000; a group that accounted for four million new renters over the past decade.